Mom Got Life for Her Daughter’s Fiery Death. But Was the Evidence Bogus?

 The motion notes that fire experts would today recognize that the Boes fire “most likely originated in the bedroom, making [prosecutors’] theory at trial... impossible.” “[T]he evidence shows that the initial fuel for the fire in the hallway was unburned hydrocarbons produced by the fire starting in the bedroom,” Lentini wrote.

-When reached for comment, a spokesperson for the ATF said “Special Agent Marquardt has retired, and we stand by our investigation.”
-Marquardt and DeHaan did not respond to requests for comment.
+While Marquardt did not respond to a request for comment, a spokesperson for the ATF told The Daily Beast that he “has retired, and we stand by our investigation.”

+DeHaan told The Daily Beast that while he does not remember “all the details” of the case, he does remember “doing the scene inspection on the Boes house and spending a lot of time looking at the doorway, clearances, fire damage around it and under it, and discussing it all with the other investigators there before reaching my conclusions.”

+“There was also interesting explosion damage to the room that had to be taken into account,” he said.

 James Trainum, a 27-year veteran of the D.C.
 Metropolitan Police Department, who received advanced interview and interrogation training as a detective, wrote in a report for the motion that, since 2006, researchers have found that “certain interrogation practices dramatically reduce the reliability of a confession and can lead to internalized false confessions.”